apollographql/apollo-kotlin/README.md

 ### Gradle plugin changes

 The plugin has been rewritten in Kotlin to make it more maintainable and have better support for multiple GraphQL endpoints.
 Below are the main changes.
-Read [plugin-configuration](#configuration-reference) for a reference of the different options.
+Read [plugin-configuration.md](https://www.apollographql.com/docs/android/gradle/plugin-configuration/) for a reference of the different options.

 #### New plugin ID